-The first opera group in Manchester was a Cantonese opera group, founded in Chinatown in the 1980s by Ann Law (an opera star from Hong Kong).
-As well as organising and participating in performance, her group were involved in teaching opera, singing and performance to a number of different groups in and around Manchester.
-In the 1990s a number of performers expanded away from this group to found the Manchester Chinese Opera Group, which performs very successful annual performances.
+The first opera group in Manchester was a Cantonese opera group founded in Chinatown in the 1980s by Ann Law (an opera star from Hong Kong).
+As well as organising and participating in a performance, her group taught opera, singing and performance to different groups in and around Manchester.
+In the 1990s, the number of performers expanded away from this group to found the Manchester Chinese Opera Group, which performs very successful annual performances.
 Ann Law continues to teach the traditional discipline of Chinese opera through “Ann’s Cultural Club” in the New Hong Kong restaurant and the Wai Yin Chinese Women Society in Manchester, as well as elsewhere in Britain.

 ~ Ann Law

 The Manchester Chinese Opera Group is self-funded and rehearses weekly in Chinatown, in the basement of the Kwok Man restaurant.
 They organise one performance a year, usually at the Royal Northern College of Music.
-The performance attracts huge audiences and is the largest Chinese opera performance in Europe.
-Chinese operas are visual and audio feasts, with bright costumes and complex choreography.
-An orchestra accompanies each performance using traditional Chinese instruments, twenty four in total.
+The performance attracts huge audiences and is Europe's largest Chinese opera performance.
+Chinese operas are visual and audio feasts with bright costumes and complex choreography.
+An orchestra accompanies each performance using traditional Chinese instruments, twenty-four in total.

-Chinese opera plays a very important part in Greater Manchester’s cultural activities, both past and present and its popularity is a testament to how important this tradition is within the cultural history of the Chinese community.
+Chinese opera plays a very important part in Greater Manchester’s past and present cultural activities.
+Its popularity is a testament to how important this tradition is within the cultural history of the Chinese community.

-Opera in China emerged out of the traditional folk dances.
-During the Tang Dynasty (618-907 CE), great effort was made to preserve the folk dances and schools were established to teach them.
-The formalisation of these dances, as well as the singing and storytelling that were already a part of many such dances, nurtured the beginning of what we would now call Chinese opera.
-Evidence of a basic theatre has been found in from the Song Dynasty (960-1279 CE), consisting of a square stage enclosed in railings.
+Opera in China emerged out of traditional folk dances.
+During the Tang Dynasty (618-907 CE), great effort was made to preserve the folk dances, and schools were established to teach them.
+The formalisation of these dances and the singing and storytelling that were already a part of many such dances nurtured the beginning of what we would now call Chinese opera.
+Evidence of a basic theatre has been found from the Song Dynasty (960-1279 CE), consisting of a square stage enclosed in railings.
 One of the oldest and most influential formalised styles of opera still existing today is the Kunqu opera which dates back to the end of the Yuan dynasty (1271-1368).
 During and after the Yuan Dynasty, opera became very popular in the royal courts; it wasn’t until the Qing Dynasty (1644-1911) that it became fashionable with the rest of the population.

 In China Today

 Today the most active operas in China are the Peking Opera in the North and the Yue Opera in the Southern province of Guandong.
 However, each region in the country has its own local opera, such as the Wu Opera in Shanghai or the Chuan Opera in Sichuan, whilst other types of performances with a strong local flavour exist, such as the Imitation Tang Dance of Xi’an in Shaanxi.
 The most popular opera among the predominantly Cantonese Chinese in the United Kingdom is the Yue opera.
-Like the traditional folk dances, performance of Chinese opera requires great skill.
-A performance not only requires the ability to sing, but also acrobatics, emotive storytelling, acting and martial arts, all in extremely extravagant costumes.
+Like traditional folk dances, the performance of Chinese opera requires great skill.
+A performance requires both the ability to sing and acrobatics, emotive storytelling, acting and martial arts, all in extremely extravagant costumes.